Off to the Orchard

 Off to the Orchard.

-Paul Plum is a grower and marketer of tree and vine ripe fruits, with an emphasis on stone fruit, pears, and melons.
+Paul Plum is a grower and marketer of tree ripe fruit, with an emphasis on stone fruit.

 Home Grown